 Hiring an Attorney to File a Lawsuit in Court

 Another option is to file a private lawsuit in court with the help of an attorney.
 An employee can file a lawsuit even if the employee didn’t file a complaint with OSHA within 30 days of the retaliation.
 In a private lawsuit, the remedies can be greater than filing a complaint with OSHA because the employee can be reinstated, recover lost wages and benefits, and receive punitive damages.

-Although an internal complaint within the company can be a basis for action by OSHA, an employee may not file a private lawsuit, the employee must have taken affirmative action to expose illegal or unsafe practices to appropriate government authorities outside the company.
-In other words, an internal report to a manager or executive of the employer is not enough.
+Although an internal complaint within the company can be a basis for action by OSHA, an employee may not file a private lawsuit in court unless the employee took affirmative action to expose illegal or unsafe practices to appropriate government authorities outside the company–an internal report to a manager or executive of the employer is not enough.
 If the employee only reported the violation within the company, then he or she may still file a complaint with OSHA, if the complaint is filed within 30 days of the violation.